 Questions to ask yourself if you think you may have a debt problem

 - Do I often feel anxious when thinking about how I will manage my repayments?

-- Am I unable to set aside money for a sudden and unexpected reduction in my income such as redundancy, car expenses or emergency repairs?
+- Am I unable to set aside money for an unplanned financial emergency such as redundancy, car expenses or emergency repairs?